leptos-rs/leptos/README.md

 ## FAQs

+### Is it fast?

+The gold standard for testing raw rendering performance for front-end web frameworks is the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark).
+I'm waiting for the next round of official results before making claims about performance here, but the unofficial results (which you can see if you check out `master` from the benchmark repo and open the results page) have Leptos as the fastest Rust/Wasm framework, on this benchmark.

 ### How is this different from Yew/Dioxus?

 On the surface level, these libraries may seem similar.
 Yew is, of course, the most mature Rust library for web UI development and has a huge ecosystem.
 Dioxus is similar in many ways, being heavily inspired by React.
 Here are some conceptual differences between Leptos and these frameworks: